wyceee/pharma/README.md

 ## Usage
 - Access the frontend at [http://localhost:5173](http://localhost:5173)
-- Register as a manufacturer or distributor
+- Log in as a manufacturer or distributor
 - Add products, ship them, and track their status

 ---